-Though we have Medicare and Medicaid to help manage the costs, dental health is rarely consider high priority.
+Though we have Medicare and Medicaid to help manage the costs, dental health is rarely considered high priority.
 Still, you may not be out of luck if you need dental implants.

 Medicare is a federally funded program providing health insurance that is designed for the elderly and people with disabilities.
-If you qualify, you probably already know.

 Medicare on its own is not the place for assistance with the cost of your implants.
 Yet you can find some “Medigap” (Medicare Advantage) plans offered through private companies that may provide some forms of dental coverage.